 - read a poem or excerpt from a book that is meaningful to the couple,

-- say something about commitment and faithfulness,
+- say something deep and philosophical about commitment and faithfulness,

 Be creative, respectful, and remember everyone there wants to have fun and be engaged!
 (Well, except the couple.
 They don’t wanna be engaged anymore.
 Heh.
 See what I did there…?
 Ohhhkay.)